chadell/slides/src/180515_workshopansible/day1.md

 ## Exercise 1

 ## Goal

-> Experiment with basic Ansible automation
+> Experiment with basic Ansible automation, *learning by doing*

 All you need is here:
 [https://github.com/chadell/ansible-cumulus-vyos](https://github.com/chadell/ansible-cumulus-vyos)